agitdev1/Forms/README.md

-# 🤖 Automated Forms Submitter (v4 - Advanced)
+# 🤖 Automated Forms Submitter (v6 - Advanced)

 This script uses **Playwright** to automatically fill out and submit a Microsoft Forms survey.
 It is an advanced tool designed to generate a highly realistic set of test data based on specific quotas.

 It avoids bot detection by simulating human behavior, including "thinking" time, persona-based delays, and logical answer patterns.
+It is also "crash-proof" and can be stopped and restarted without losing progress.

 ## ✨ Key Features
-* **State Persistence (Crash-Proof):** Saves progress to `submission_state.json` and resumes on restart.
+* **State Persistence (Crash-Proof):** Saves progress to `submission_state.json` after every submission.
+If the script is stopped, it will resume from where it left off.
+* **Handles "Virtual Scrolling":** The script is smart enough to handle forms that load questions dynamically as you scroll.
 * **Quota System:** Submits a specific `min`/`max` number of responses for different groups (e.g., "CITHM", "COT").
 * **Total Max Limit:** A master kill-switch to stop the script after a total number of submissions (e.g., 400).
 * **Advanced Themed Personas:** Creates logical profiles for each submission: